yourfavDev/DynaRust/README.md

     - **Enforcement:** All `PUT` and `DELETE` operations require an `Authorization` header.
 The server verifies that the requester matches the record’s owner.

 - **Cluster Security:**
+  - Each node should have a JWT_SECRET set, without this env var the node won't even start
       - Each node must present a **secret token** (set via the `CLUSTER_SECRET` environment variable) to join the cluster, ensuring only trusted nodes participate.

 - **Transport Security (HTTPS):**
     - **Easy Certificate Generation:**